 Airline representatives, who will also be part of the ASF Decision Board, will be invited to participate in the discussions on the ASF funding allocations when the AMS Assurance Board meeting agenda requires it.
 They can join physically or virtually, whichever is preferred.

 In making decisions to allocate funds to projects, the ASF Decision Board will take into account the assessment criteria set out in the Terms of Reference.
-It will take due consideration of the Advisory Board's views, and may discuss the proposal with the applicants directly to seek further clarification where needed.
+It will take due consideration of the Advisory Board's views and may discuss the proposal with the applicants directly to seek further clarification where needed.
 The ASF Decision Board will raise any concerns and highlight any conflict of interest that may be identified, in accordance with guidelines set out in the Terms of Reference.

 The ASF is open to UK aviation industry organisations excluding NATS En-route Ltd (NERL) and the CAA; either NERL or the CAA can be subcontracted by another organisation to provide services to a project.

 The process of allocating funds will be based on bi-annual calls for project proposals, which is coordinated and led by the CAA.
-In the first instance, we ask any relevant funding proposal to come forward for consideration following a call, as long as it is aligned with the AMS initiatives.
+In the first instance, we ask any relevant funding proposal to come forward for consideration following a call, as long as it is aligned with the AMS elements.

 Applicants will have to complete a Funding Proposal Application Form for submission to the CAA.
 Completed applications must be sent to email@example.com